stkim1988/IndoorVehiclePositioning/README.md

 ---
 ### Video results
-Note that the color results (perspective/orthographic bird's eye view) in the videos below are for visualization purposed to aid understanding, and only a binary segmentation map is used overall stages of the proposed system. <br />
+Note that the color results (perspective/orthographic bird's eye view) in the videos below are for visualization purposed to aid understanding, and only a binary segmentation map from capured fish-eye image is used overall stages of the proposed system. <br />

 #### 1. 1:18 Testbed
 We built a testbed that has a 1/18 scale of an indoor parking lot, and used diecast toy cars that have the same 1/18 scale as the environment.
 There are 4x4 pillars at 42cm( 7.56m in real scale) intervals along the horizontal and vertical directions.
 The pillars in testbed is represented by the rantangles in result videos to help understanding the loaclization results.<br />